Symphony No. 2 (Bruckner): Fourth movement

 The movement opens quietly with the second violins playing an eighth-note accompaniment and the first violins playing a descending scale:

 This leads to the second theme of the first theme group, a loud passage given by the full orchestra that will recur as the main theme of the third theme group:

 The quiet opening returns after this and leads into the A major second theme group, called "Schubertian" by Georg Tintner:

 The exposition closes with a quote of the Kyrie of the F minor Mass.
 The development contains what William Carragan refers to as "fantasies" on the first and second theme groups.
 The recapitulation begins with the loud secondary theme of the first group before moving into the quieter first theme.
 Among other cuts between versions, one of note is in the coda of the movement.
 In the original version the coda is in two phases; a buildup leading to quotations of the first movement and the second theme group of this movement.
 This leads to the second phase, another buildup leading to the grand peroration in C major that closes the symphony.
 The first of these phases is cut in the second version, leaving only the final buildup and peroration.

 Versions

 The composer made two versions of this symphony recognised by the Internationale Bruckner-Gesellschaft (1872 and 1877).
 The work was also adjusted by the composer right before its premiere, as well as in 1876 and 1892.

 First version, 1872

-This was published in a edition by William Carragan under the auspices of the Internationale Bruckner-Gesellschaft in 2005.
+This was published in an edition by William Carragan under the auspices of the Internationale Bruckner-Gesellschaft in 2005.
 The Scherzo comes second; the slow movement follows.
 Georg Tintner: "Bruckner's mania for revision sometimes bore positive fruits ... [but with] the Second and the Third [symphonies] his first versions seem to me the best."